awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/tworecordtypes-create-app.md

                       FLOOR("Trade_Stream".ROWTIME TO MINUTE);
       ```

    1. Choose **Save and run SQL**\.
-Choose the **Real\-time analytics** tab to see all of the in\-application streams that the application created and verify data\.
+Choose the **Real\-time analytics** tab to see all of the in\-application streams that the application created and verify the data\.

 **Next Step**
-You can configure application output to persist results to an external destination, such as another Kinesis stream or a Kinesis data delivery stream\.
+You can configure application output to persist results to an external destination, such as another Kinesis stream or a Kinesis Data Firehose data delivery stream\.